beir-cellar/beir/README.md

 Tested with python versions 3.6 and 3.7

-## Features
+## :beers: Features

 - Preprocess your own IR dataset or use one of the already-preprocessed 17 benchmark datasets
-- Wide settings included, Covers diverse benchmarks useful for both academia and industry
+- Wide settings included, covers diverse benchmarks useful for both academia and industry
 - Includes well-known retrieval architectures (lexical, dense, sparse and reranking-based)
 - Add and evaluate your own model in a easy framework using different state-of-the-art evaluation metrics